michielmulders/token-keys-test-cases/README.md

 ### Case 1
 **Can you make changes to an NFT when you don't set an admin key?**

-**Output:** When you don't set an admin key, the token becomes immutable.
+**Output:** The token becomes immutable when you don't set an admin key.
 This means that none of the token properties can be updated.

 ```js
 let nftCreateTx = await new TokenCreateTransaction()